mgkrupagmail/FastMergeWithOutBuffer/README.md

 (1) test the correctness of the algorithms (e.g. merge_test_correctness.h and merge_verify_stability.h), or to

 (2) time the algorithms and output relevant information (e.g. merge_time.h, time_merge_algorithms_class.h, gnu_merge_without_buffer.h, and mins_maxs_and_lambda.h).

+************ Overloads of the algorithms ************

+There are serval overloads of MergeWithOutBuffer1().
+There is always one overload that accepts (and another overload that does not accept) a custom comparitor as its last argument.
+If no custom comparison operator is passed then the default comparison operator is used.
+There is one version of MergeWithOutBuffer1() that accepts four iterators as arguments and another that accepts only three.
+The overload that accepts only three iterator arguments (start_left, start_right, one_past_end) assumes that the lists belong to the same container object and also that start_right is one past the last element of the left list (for example, use this version is you have a single std::vector<int> with values { 1, 2, 3, 4, 0, 1, 2 }).
+The overload that accepts four iterator arguments does not assume that the left list and the right list belong to the same container object; for ecample, the left (sorted) list and the right (sorted) list may belong to two different std::vector<int> objects.
+Everything that has just been said about MergeWithOutBuffer1()'s overloads can also be said about MergeWithOutBuffer2()'s overloads.